-- When I consulted with my boss about use of child care leave, my boss said "No man would take child care leave" and I was forced to give up on taking child care leave. - 2.
-My colleague repeatedly or continuously said "You are not considerate of other people and are causing a nuisance by working shortened working hours" and I am having difficulty in working to an extent that cannot be overlooked. - 3.
-When I informed my colleague that I would like to make a request to take family care leave, my colleague said "If I were you, I would not make such a request.
-And you should not either."
-I said, "But I would like to make the request" one more time, but the colleague made the same statement, and now I am forced to give up on taking family care leave. - 4.
-When I consulted with my boss about being excluded from overtime work, my boss said "Do not expect a promotion in the next evaluation." - 5.
-My colleague repeatedly or continuously said "Since you are excluded from overtime work, we cannot let you do any important work."
-I am forced to do only miscellaneous chores and I am having difficulty in working to an extent that cannot be overlooked. - 6.
-When I consulted with my boss about the use of leave before childbirth, my boss said "If you want to take leave, then you should just quit." - 7.
-I reported my pregnancy to my boss, and my boss said "We will hire another person so you should quit promptly." - 8.
-My colleague repeatedly or continuously said "You are now pregnant, but you should have avoided the busiest time of year" and I am having difficulty in working to an extent that cannot be overlooked. - 9.
-My colleague repeatedly or continuously said "Since you are pregnant, we cannot let you do any work" and does not allow me to do any work.
-I am having difficulty in working to an extent that cannot be overlooked.
+- 1. When I consulted with my boss about taking childcare leave, my boss said, "No man would take childcare leave," and I had to give up on taking the leave. - 2.
+My colleague repeatedly or continuously said, "You are not considerate of other people and are causing a nuisance by working shortened working hours," and I am having difficulty in my work to an extent that cannot be overlooked. - 3.
+When I informed my colleague that I would like to make a request to take family care leave, my colleague said, "If I were you, I would not make such a request, and you shouldn't either."
+I said, "But I want to take the leave" once more, but my colleague made the same statement, and I had to give up on taking the leave. - 4.
+When I consulted with my boss about being excluded from overtime work, my boss said, "Don't expect a promotion in the next evaluation." - 5.
+My colleague repeatedly or continuously said, "Since you are excluded from overtime work, we cannot let you do any important work."
+I am only instructed to do trivial tasks, and I am having difficulty in my work to an extent that cannot be overlooked. - 6.
+When I consulted with my boss about taking pre-childbirth leave, my boss said "If you want to take leave, then you should just quit." - 7.
+I reported my pregnancy to my boss, and my boss said, "We will hire another person so you should hurry up and quit." - 8.
+My colleague repeatedly or continuously said, "If you were going to get pregnant, you should have avoided the busiest time of year," and I am having difficulty in my work to an extent that cannot be overlooked. - 9.
+My colleague repeatedly or continuously said, "As you are pregnant, we can't let you do any work because we don't know when you'll need to take time off." and does not allow me to do any work.
+I am having difficulty in my work to an extent that cannot be overlooked.